ent/ent/doc/website/blog/serverless-graphql-using-aws.md

 }
 ```

-After replacing the schema, a short validation runs and you should be able to click a "Save Schema" button on the top right corner and you should find yourself with the following view:
+After replacing the schema, a short validation runs and you should be able to click the "Save Schema" button on the top right corner and find yourself with the following view:

 <div style={{textAlign: 'center'}}>
   <img alt="Screenshot AWS AppSync: Final GraphQL schema for AWS AppSync API" src="https://entgo.io/images/assets/appsync/final-schema.png" />